gicmo/bolt/BUGS.md

 This should normally not be necessary, except when debugging the DBus layer of boltd (the verbose output is indeed very verbose).
-To replace the currently running daemon and run a new instance of it in the forground, launch the daemon with `--replace`:
+To replace the currently running daemon and run a new instance of it in the foreground, launch the daemon with `--replace`:

     boltd --replace